zhaoyul/aposd-vs-clean-code/README.md

 **UB:**

 I agree.
 Though I would not have agreed eighteen years ago when I was in the throes of refactoring this.
 At the time the names and structure made perfect sense to me.
 They make sense to me now, too -- but that's because I once again understand the algorithm.
 When I returned to the algorithm a few days ago, I also struggled with the names and structure.
-Once you understand the algorithm the names make perfect sense, and that understanding breaks the entaglement.
+Once you understand the algorithm the names make perfect sense, and that understanding breaks the entanglement.

 **JOHN:**